Adverse Reactions to Helpful Supplements

 Potential Liver Support Side Effects

-Although the liver support protocol is generally well tolerated by 80% of people who utilize it, some people may experience symptoms that may appear to be an adverse reaction to the liver support supplements.
+Although the liver support protocol is generally well tolerated by 80 percent of people who utilize it, some people may experience symptoms that may appear to be an adverse reaction to the liver support supplements.
 However, since removing caffeine and processed foods — which can result in detox and withdrawal symptoms — is part of the protocol, this may well be what they are actually experiencing.

 Causes of Liver Support Side Effects